container-storage-interface/spec/spec.md

 The purpose of the `QUARANTINE_S`, `QUARANTINE_P`, and `QUARANTINE_SP` states are to enable recovery from node problems.
 Because CSI is designed to be used in distributed systems, it is inevitable that sometimes volumes will become attached to nodes that get stuck or lost, temporarily or permanently.
-Rather than require an administrator to manually clean up such situation, CSI offers a way disconnect a volume from a node "out of order" such that a volume can be disconnected from a problematic node, and safely connected to a different node, and the node can be reliably and safely cleaned up before accessing that volume again, as opposed to the normal path where the node must confirm a volume is disconnected before the controller can unpublish it.
+Rather than require an administrator to manually clean up in such a situation, CSI offers a way to disconnect a volume from a node "out of order" such that a volume can be disconnected from problematic *node A*, and safely connected to a different *node B*, and then *node A* can be reliably and safely cleaned up before accessing that volume again; as opposed to the normal path whereby *node A* must confirm a volume is disconnected before the controller can unpublish it.

 ## Container Storage Interface